roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Deploy NGINX applications in ASK clusters.md

         deployment.extensions/nginx-deploy scaled
         ```

-    2. Run the following command to query the state of the application pod:
+    2. Run the following command to query the states of the pod:

         ```
         kubectl get pod